““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 Even if you like everything we’re proposing, you’re probably thinking: we can’t do this.
 Yes you can.
 How the tax code is interpreted and enforced is in your hands.
 If the Supreme Court can take simple, clear, declarative sentences in the Constitution and twist them to mean whatever they want, you can surely go to Tampa on 70,000 poorly written, deliberately obfuscatory pages of tax code, creating or killing whatever deductions you want too.
 They talk about Deep State?
 They can’t handle Deep State.
 You’re not air traffic controllers–nobody wants your jobs and they’re apparently a lot harder.
 You may say, we don’t have the money or the technology to create letters like these.
 But the technology is already there, and has been for years, and the letters will pay for themselves literally in days or weeks, since all our money goes through your hands before anyone else gets their mitts on it.
 You’re already down at least $500 billion a year, and that’s just what you know about.
 In the all-too-mortal words of the tax-cheat-in-chief, what do you have to lose?

-Actually, we’ll tell you.
-If you listen closely you can hear it, whispered in libraries, sotto voce in coffee shops and diners, by otherwise unassuming middle-aged, middle class men and women in forgotten towns, like the one I live in: “Why should I be paying this when none of the money goes to anything I want it to?”, “the whole system is rotten to the core,” and “I’ll pay when he pays.”
+Actually we’ll answer that and tell you.
+If you listen closely you can hear it, whispered in libraries, sotto voce in coffee shops and diners, by otherwise unassuming middle-aged, middle class men and women in forgotten towns, like the one I live in: “Why should I be paying this when none of the money goes to anything I want it to?”, “The whole system is rotten to the core,” and “I’ll pay when he pays.”
 Yes, we’ve heard all these things said and more in the last year, by quiet people who keep to themselves.

 Part of our 21st Century Citizenship series